zefur/Resume/README.md

 #### Practical AI bootcamp for Professionals and Non-coders
 Unpack Ai - November - December 2021
+Learned about the practicality of Machine Learning and Data Cleaning

 #### Full Stack Web Development
 Le Wagon (Shanghai) - September - December 2020
+Polished my Ruby on Rails skills, and improved my understanding on how the framework works

 #### Chinese Language BA
 Wuhan University - September 2014 - January 2019

 ## <a name="experience">Experience</a>
 ### Employment Summary - China

 #### Oral English and Academic Writing teacher - Wuhan Ligong University